Request a road safety improvement through Safer, Better Streets

 Safer, Better Streets is our framework, a set of principles and rules, that we use to assess and prioritise safety improvements in Brighton & Hove.

-If a location is successful in initial assessment, we carry out a more in-depth full assessment to gauge how urgent improvements are.
+If a location is successful in the initial assessment, we carry out a more in-depth full assessment to get an idea of how urgent improvements are.
 This full assessment takes into consideration a wide range of social and safety factors, including:

 - perceived risks to pedestrians and cyclists